Czechs may ease liquor ban next week after poisonings

 Every batch would also need laboratory certification.

-Apart from the deaths, several dozens were hospitalized in the Czech Republic, and some have gone blind.
+Apart from the deaths, several dozens were hospitalised in the Czech Republic, and some have gone blind.
 Three people in Poland and eight in Slovakia were taken to hospital.

 The Czech union of spirit makers has estimated that up to a quarter of all liquor sold in the country of 10.5 million people is bootleg, mostly made from industrial alcohol, cleaned up through a simple chemical process and sold under fake labels.